 By January 3rd 1991, at the postponed hearing, the magistrates there had been a 'positive change in direction' and renewed the club's license.
 The management themselves decided to re-introduce the original membership scheme they'd had to try and keep some of the troublemakers out.
 Within just a few weeks, on January 30th, Tony Wilson announced that the club would close voluntarily after door staff had been threatened with a gun as a result of a refused admission under the new membership scheme.
 "We are sick of the violence", he commented.
 Nerves were understandably frayed.
 Tony Wilson remembers one strained directors meeting.
 "I said to Barney (Sumner), 'I know it's been one long saga of human hell, but if there was a button you could press and the club would never have existed, you couldn't press it.'
 He replied "Where's the fucking button?".

 The Hacienda took the time out to apply a new Ben Kelly color scheme and install airport style security measures of it's own like the metal detecting arch still there today.
 It opened again on May 10th.
 By this stage though, the long running Saturday with Park and Wainwright, the phenomenal success of Flesh, or even Rolf Harris weren't news enough for the papers who circled like vultures waiting for stabbings and drug stories.
 During all of this support came from some strange quarters.
 One Sun news piece called The Hacienda, 'The most important venue since the Cavern'.
 New Order who were never that visible in their financial association with the club wheeled themselves out to talk and have their pictures taken on the hallowed dance floor.
 "Basically", said Peter Hook, "This place has got to stay.
 It's the only place in Manchester that will let me in with jackboots on".
+What with all of this some people forgot about the music - playing forever on like in that song by Sterling Void.
+And while those that took their cues from The Hacienda (Step Forward, Cream and Hard Times among many, many others) enjoy the ride on a cultural roller-coaster the club almost single handedly created, The Hacienda catches its breath.

 I asked Tony Wilson a stupid question: Can it all happen again?
 He replied: "Of course it can.
 Somewhere around 1999 to 2001.
 And it probably won't have a thing to do with house music".
 And of course he's right.
 And the music will change (I'm sure you'll join me in hoping we're not dining in swimming pools to trip hop come the millennium) but the building will be there for it - heading for a twentieth birthday - still fighting, still breathing, still giving a damn.
 And Rob Gretton will be perched in his favorite ogling spot ('the upstairs lighting booth', if you must know) confirmed a bonafide house hero alongside Farley, Marshall, Frankie and the rest of them if you want to start adding it all up.
+In September 1998, the company that owned and ran The Haçienda nightclub - Fac 51 - declared half a million pounds of debt and cessation of all club nights at Manchester's prime venue.
+A disused warehouse transformed into a birthplace of house music, The Haç represents fifteen years of club anthems, drug culture and DJs and will be sorely missed until it reopens.